RolandM99/BARZAP-App/README.md

 #  Hello Devs!&#128075;

-BARZAP is an abbreviation of <strong>Baki na Rafiki Zako Pamoja<strong> which means in swahili language "stay together with your friends" .
+BARZAP is an abbreviation of <strong>Baki na Rafiki Zako Pamoja</strong> which means in swahili language "stay together with your friends" .
 BARZAP is an application that helps users to keep track of contact information of people in their circles. for example: name, phone number,adddress,...